-To help their employees see the value of being financially protected, more business owners are making insurance products available to their employees through the worksite.
-With a worksite program, an Agent from a reputable insurer comes to the employer’s place-of-business to offer employees the opportunity to purchase individual life policies through the convenience of payroll deduction.
+To help their employees see the value of being financially protected, more business owners are making supplementary insurance products available to their employees through the worksite.
+With a worksite program, an Agent from a reputable insurer comes to the employer’s place of-business to offer employees the opportunity to purchase individual life policies through the convenience of payroll deduction.
 This can be invaluable to employees who have not yet purchased the financial protection they (or their families) need, or for those wishing to supplement their existing group term policy.

-There are several benefits to purchasing insurance through Voluntary Payroll Deduction.
+There are several benefits to purchasing supplementary life insurance through the worksite.
 First of all, the sales presentation takes place during the business day.
-One of the biggest challenges facing many people today is a schedule crammed with things to do, and not enough time to do it all.
+One of the biggest challenges facing many people today is scheduling and not having enough time to do it all.
 With a constant focus on what needs to be done today, it's easy to postpone something that we can “always worry about tomorrow”—like purchasing life insurance.
 Unfortunately, too often, tomorrow never comes, and an unforeseen event does.
 Worksite programs enable you to take the right steps today, so you don’t have to “worry” about tomorrow.

-Another advantage of Voluntary Payroll Deduction is the convenience.
-As the name implies, the premiums for the insurance are automatically deducted from your paycheck.* And it's true: you really don’t miss what you don’t see.
+Another advantage of a worksite program is convenience.
+Since premiums are automatically deducted from your paycheck, you really don’t miss what you don’t see.
 Without having to write a check up front, the buying experience becomes relatively painless.

 Also, as part of a supplementary worksite benefits program such as Employee’s Whole Life, you may be eligible for protection that you might not be able to get on your own.
-Unlike many individual life insurance policies, under VPD programs, the underwriting requirements can often be fairly liberal—often requiring little to no medical information as part of the application.
-Equally important, policies purchased under a VPD program can be competitively priced.
+Unlike many individual life insurance policies, under Worksite programs, the underwriting requirements can be fairly liberal—often requiring little to no medical information as part of the application.
+Equally important, policies purchased under the Worksite can be competitively priced.

-Although VPD programs are set up for a group, they are still individual-owned policies: Coverage purchased under a VPD plan is portable.
+Although supplementary worksite benefits programs are set up for a group, they are still individual-owned policies.
+Plus, coverage purchased under a worksite plan is portable.
 Since you own the policies, you can take the coverage with you if you leave your job for any reason.
-This also applies to coverage purchased through the programan on spouses, children—even grandchildren.
+This also applies to coverage purchased through the program on spouses, children—even grandchildren.

-For all of these reasons, purchasing life insurance coverage through VPD arrangements is a great opportunity for just about anyone.
+For all of these reasons, purchasing life insurance coverage through a worksite arrangement is a great opportunity.
 If you have had the option to do so at your workplace, and have not taken advantage, you may want to reconsider your decision.
-If you have not had this type of coverage made available to you at the workplace — and feel that your employer would be receptive to exploring such an option — why not bring it up for discussion?
+If you have not had this type of coverage made available to you at the workplace and feel that your employer would be receptive to exploring such an option, why not bring it up for discussion?